SimCMinMax/AutoSimC/README.md

 - -o outputFile : this is the output file.
 As the input file, you can have different output file (ie : out.simc)

-After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class
+After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class easily
 - -l Leg_List : List of legendaries to add to the template.
 Format :

     "leg1/id/bonus/gem/enchant,leg2/id2/bonus2/gem2/enchant2,..."